 Unlike married couples, common-law couples (couples who live together but are not married) are not entitled to the equalization of their family property.
 The provisions in Ontario’s Family Law Act (FLA) that govern the division of property apply only to married couples, not to common-law couples.
 Each partner in a common-law relationship is therefore entitled only to whatever he or she brought into the relationship or acquired during it.

 Get personalized information about what a separation agreement would mean for you.
-Contact us online or call (905) 581-7222 to set up your free initial consultation!
+Contact us online or call (905) 581-7222 to set up your free initial in-office consultation!

 How Does "Common Law" Work?